swathishree13/CodeAlpha_WebScraping/README.md

 LinkedIn: www.linkedin.com/in/swathi-shree-s-8b8641385
 ---

-⭐ This project was completed as part of the **CodeAlpha Data Science Internship Program**.
+⭐ This project was completed as part of the **CodeAlpha Data Analytics Internship Program**.